No time to waste, yet everything to gain...

 Diary studies revealed what is almost inevitable in design: If your design is inadequate, people, will often “satisfice”until abandoning, meaning that they start to find workarounds and then quit.
 There was in fact a spreadsheet circulating that served as the workaround.
 They said: “The worksheet shows my progress, I need to know where I’m at” A progress visual and a grid design for the units and lessons may ultimately be integrated.

-I synthesized my findings, got approval for a card sort exercise and workshopped some wire-frame candidates with my team until settling on this design:
+I synthesized my findings, got approval for a card sort exercise and workshopped some wire-frame candidates with my team until settling on this initial design.

 The most important feature here is that the two most commonly visited parts of the site were revealed by the diary study to be Student Instruction and Family Engagement.
 These were placed prominently to appear above the fold.
 It included a first attempt at a grid layout for lessons to mimic educators’ mental models.